mattkeys/Google-Pagespeed-Insights/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 4.0.2 =
+* Bugfix google has introduced a couple new report types that were not handled by JS templating in this plugin.
+Added support for the new type and also tried to more gracefully handle this issue if/when this happens again in the future.

+= 4.0.1 =
+* Bugfix removed reference to 'legend' template file that was deleted in v4.0.0 and was causing PHP warnings

 = 4.0.0 =
 * NOTICE: This upgrade will remove any existing reports or snapshots created by older versions of this plugin as they are not compatible with the newest version of the pagespeed API (v5)